Margal10/Margal10.github.io/index.md

 - Scientific training beside the doctoral school:
   - Labo 1.5 doctoral course: "Environmental crises: the role and positioning of research";
-  - "Gènes sans gêne" (MOOC about Genes and DNA);
+  - "Gènes sans gêne": MOOC about Genes and DNA;
-  - Open CV Bootcamp (MOOC about how to use the Open CV library in Python).
+  - Open CV Bootcamp: MOOC about how to use the Open CV library in Python;
+  - Experimentarium: 1 week of intense course to learn how to share our research activities in 20-minute workshop-meetings with 10 years old school kids.

 -  Professoral training: